 Around the time of the policy, new technologies such as cloud computing have also begun to be applied to the publishing industry.
 In August 2011, the cloud computing center business of Tianjin National Digital Publishing Base went online.
 In 2012, Jiangsu Phoenix Group launched a cloud platform.

 New technology companies and new publishing models are constantly emerging.
 In March 2014, Wuhan Polytechnic Digital Communication Engineering Co., Ltd., which provided fusion technologies and solutions, was established, and later won the China Digital Publishing Expo 2017-2018 Innovation Technology Award.
 In 2014, Chinese enterprises (Intech Digital Publishing Technology Co., Ltd.) won the International Publishing Technology Provider Award for the first time at the International Publishing Industry Awards Ceremony.
-In October 2014, the national standards of MPR (Multimedia Printed Reading) publication series developed by Tianlang Times Technology Co., Ltd. won the second prize of China Standards Innovation Contribution Award.
+In October 2014, the national standards of MPR (Multimedia Printed Reading) publication series developed by Tianlang Times Technology Co., Ltd. won the second prize of China Standard Innovation Contribution Award.
 Audiobooks became popular, and Shanghai Zendai Himalaya Network Technology Co., Ltd. (founded in 2012) worked with other companies to promote the outbreak of audiobooks in 2016.
-Internet companies are involved in publishing with the help of technology and platforms, such as Dangdang's cloud reading platform, JD.com's JD.com reading app, which also provides e-book lending services for campus network users.
+Internet companies are involved in publishing with the help of technology and platforms, such as Dangdang's cloud reading platform, JD.com's JD.com reading app, and the latter also provides e-book lending services for campus network users.

 Although from 2013, the impact of the Internet on book printing began to appear.
 But "Internet +" is also changing the printing industry.
 There are 8,792 digital printing equipments throughout the country, and the printing industry e-commerce platform has begun to grow, such as Daheng Digital's printing B2B platform.
 Printing is decreasing as a traditional content carrier, but the total volume is still growing rapidly, moving towards small batches and multiple varieties, and companies are beginning to use systems such as ERP.
 "Internet + Printing" has caused a long tail phenomenon in the printing industry.